korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 This shows us that the number account number printed, as well as the initial deposit amount, which we set to $1000.
-So having multiple constructors as we've done here, is called "constructor overloading."
+So having multiple constructors as we've done here is called "constructor overloading."
 It looks a lot like method overloading, doesn't it?